 LL made the transition to acting years ago (from Hollis to Hollywood) and he’s now enjoying a lot of success with his role on the TV hit NCIS: Los Angeles.
 On his journey from rapper, to actor, celebrity host and entrepreneur, LL didn’t let criticism get him down because he envisioned his goal – the same applies to his working out.

-In addition to the eight platinum albums, star in several films and long-running TV shows, having won multiple Grammys, LL made another dream come true by receiving a star on the Hollywood Walk of Fame on Jan.
-21.
+In addition to the eight platinum albums, star in several films and long-running TV shows, having won multiple Grammys, LL made another dream come true by receiving a star on the Hollywood Walk of Fame in 2018.

-Of course there are days when the 48-year-old doesn’t feel like getting out of bed, but his whole philosophy is about managing to overcome this first impulse and keep on going.
+Even now, there are days when the 51-year-old doesn’t feel like getting out of bed, but his whole philosophy is about managing to overcome this first impulse and keep on going.
 That philosophy came from his talk with his grandma.
 He understood it to mean this: